Soubin Shahir

-Soubin Shahir (born 12 October 1983) is an Indian actor and director who works in Malayalam cinema.
-He began his film career as an assistant director in 2003 and worked under several directors.
-Soubin made his acting debut in 2013 with a supporting role in Annayum Rasoolum.
-He made his directorial debut with the drama Parava (2017).
-In 2018, he won the Kerala State Film Award for Best Actor for his leading role in Sudani from Nigeria, the film was also a major commercial success.
+Soubin Shahir (born 12 October 1983) is an Indian actor, director and producer who primarily works in Malayalam films.
+He made his acting debut with Annayum Rasoolum (2013).
+Following his breakthrough with Premam (2015), he played the lead in Sudani from Nigeria (2018), which won him the Kerala State Film Award for Best Actor.
+Soubin's notable roles came with the commercially successful films Kumbalangi Nights(2019), Manjummel Boys (2024) and Coolie(2025).

 Early life

 Soubin was born and raised in Fort Kochi, Kerala, India.
 He has a brother and sister.
 His father Babu Shahir was an assistant director and production controller who had worked in films such as Manichithrathazhu, Godfather, In Harihar Nagar among others.